Ryanair, easyJet and others offer refunds after watchdog inquiry

-MILAN (Reuters) - Italy's antitrust regulator said on Friday that Ryanair RYA.I, easyJet EZJ.L, Vueling and Blue Panorama were now offering to refund passengers whose flights they cancelled citing the coronavirus outbreak.
+MILAN (Reuters) - Italy’s antitrust regulator said on Friday that Ryanair, easyJet, Vueling and Blue Panorama were now offering to refund passengers whose flights they cancelled citing the coronavirus outbreak.

 The decision follows an inquiry opened by the watchdog last month, which said the cancelled flights were outside periods in which governments had imposed limits on movement between countries and that refunds of the tickets - an option envisaged by European rules - should have been offered.